Greenery Decor Ideas For Spring

 GREENERY SPRINKLED AROUND THE LIVING ROOM

 There are lots of opportunities for decorating with greenery in the living room.
-This is one of the rooms where I’ve used a mix of both live and faux greenery.
+This is one of the rooms where I like to use a mix of both live and faux greenery.

 living room spring decorations with greenery stems in blue and white vases on a white brick fireplace mantelPin